UBC-MDS/524_group_7/README.md

 - TODO

+## Contributors
+This python package was developed by James Kim, Kristin Bunyan, Sukhleen Kaur, and Luming Yang.
+The team is from the Master of Data Science program at the University of the British Columbia.

 ## Contributing

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.